-- The amount of whitewater recreation on the South Fork during 2009; - A synopsis of how the RMP elements' were implemented during 2009; - An update on the Mitigation Monitoring Plan; - River Use Trends; - Water Quality Monitoring Plan; - El Dorado County Sheriff's Department Boating Safety Unity Summary; - River Trust Fund Budget Summary; - River Management Advisory Committee comments on the whitewater program made at the conclusion of the 2009 season; - Public comments made at the November 2009 River Management Advisory Committee (RMAC) meeting.
+- The amount of whitewater recreation on the South Fork during 2011; - A synopsis of how the RMP elements were implemented during 2011; - An update on the Mitigation Monitoring Plan; - River Use Trends; - Water Quality Monitoring Plan; - El Dorado County Sheriff's Department Boating Safety Unit Summary; - River Trust Fund Budget Summary; - RMAC comments on the whitewater program made at the conclusion of the 2011 season; - Public comments made at the November 2011 RMAC meeting.

 II.
-2009 River Use
+2011 River Use

-This section summarizes the amount of whitewater recreation this past year and provides information on river use trends in several categories.
-80-85% of the recorded use occurred between Labor Day and Memorial Day weekends.
+This section summarizes the amount of whitewater recreation for 2011 and provides information on river use trends in several categories:

-- A. 1992-2009 annual river use; - B. An assessment of river use in terms of the RMP's carrying capacity indicators; and - C. Trends in weekend river use since the mid-1990s.
+- A. 1992-2011 annual river use; - B. An assessment of river use in terms of the RMP's carrying capacity indicators; and - C. Trends in weekend river use since the mid-1990s.